Sam1ndaFernando/Crop-Monitoring-System/README.md

 # Green Shadow Crop Monitoring System

-Green Shadow Crop Monitoring System is a robust backend application built using **Spring Boot**, designed to manage crop-related data, field equipment, logs, and staff activities in an agricultural environment.
-This system provides user management, vehicle tracking, and various crop management features while ensuring data security with JWT-based authentication.
+The **Green Shadow Crop Monitoring System** is a robust backend application built using **Spring Boot**, designed to manage crop-related data, field equipment, logs, and staff activities in an agricultural environment.
+This system provides features such as user management, vehicle tracking, and crop monitoring while ensuring data security with **JWT-based authentication**.

 ---